Shady Oak Road Construction

 - The countywide 3-year (1999-2001) crash rate was exceeded on Shady Oak Road between Excelsior Blvd and Mainstreet.
 Six crashes occurred, four crashes were clustered near the intersection of Bradford Rd, and two crashes occurred just south of Mainstreet.
 The lack of access control and channelization may be contributing factors to the accident history.

-- A 4-lane divided roadway is needed to accomodate the 20-year traffic forecast at an acceptable level of service.
+- A 4-lane divided roadway is needed to accommodate the 20-year traffic forecast at an acceptable level of service.

 - New traffic signals will be installed at Mainstreet and at TH 7.